 Use social media as a way of being a bit of a portal between online customers and offline customers.
 And offers, kind of, never fail, I think, in terms of shops and, you know, high street retailers.
 Facebook, in fact, have a brand new type of advertising where you can advertise offers to local customers.
 So someone will be using Facebook and they’ll see an offer for a local business nearby, they click on that ad they get a voucher.
 To use that voucher they’ve got to go to your shop.
 So social media can be a fantastic way of getting people from online to go offline.

-And a thing I should point with social media as well as Google My Business is that get people to review your shop wherever you can.
+And a thing I should point with social media, as well as Google My Business, is that get people to review your shop wherever you can.
 People on Facebook will also review your shop.
 People on Google will review your shop.
 All of those things really, really help your visibility.
-So it might be the case that if you’ve got a particular happy customer, you could ask them, you know, “Would you mind leaving me a review on Facebook?” if you need some more of those.
+So it might be the case that if you’ve got a particularly happy customer, you could ask them, you know, “Would you mind leaving me a review on Facebook?” if you need some more of those.
 Or, “Would you mind leaving me a review on Google?”
 All of these things will help you rank higher.

 So they are my five tips for converting online traffic to footfall.
 And if you’ve got a question that you’d like to ask, you can use the #asktheukdomain.
 Ask it on Twitter, ask it on Facebook, ask it on YouTube.
 We’ll pick it up and turn your question into a video.
 Thanks. ♪ [music] ♪